 The Kaiser’s Apartment and the Purity of Form

-Her Milanese sensibility grew inside the workshops of Azucena the family design house founded by her mother Maria Teresa Tosi alongside her uncle Luigi Caccia Dominioni shaped by tolerances patient adjustment and a respect for the time of making long before design became a deliberate pursuit.
+This sensibility grew quietly in Milan, inside the workshops of Azucena, the family house founded by her mother Maria Teresa Tosi with her uncle Luigi Caccia Dominioni.
+Among tools, tolerances and patient adjustments, she learned the discreet discipline of making, the respect for time, long before design became an intention or a signature.

 Précédent